DanielAtanasovski/RMIT-Projects/readme.txt

+Implemented Level 1, 2, 3, 4

+no bonus :(

+Uses provided template, should just open in visual studio and run.

 Notes:
 - Asteroids will keep spawning every 5 secs by default to a maximum of 5 asteroids per wave; meaning if the player somehow survives, the asteroids can keep trying to enter the arena, but will bounce out and can cause the game to slowdown with many asteroids as it looks for safe